jerydam/Climalink/Readme.md

 ---

 **Disclaimer**: ClimaLink is experimental and involves financial risks.
 BDAG tokens are locked for 60 days upon staking.
 Verify weather data from multiple sources for critical decisions.
 Participate responsibly.

----

-This README is optimized for a hackathon submission, highlighting the platform's innovation, technical depth, and real-world impact.
-The backend section integrates your provided code snippet, explaining its role in formatting weather data for blockchain submission and frontend display.
-Let me know if you need further refinements or specific additions for the hackathon context!